• Canada

 www.arQRunicoS.ca

-Sandra-Viviana Murillo-Morales (arQ RunicoS) is a Colombian-born interdisciplinary artist based in Montreal.
-Her work weaves together synaesthesia art, ambidextrous drawing, and paper sculpture, grounded in over 20 years of experience in environmental and urban design.
-With academic training in Architecture, Urban Planning, and a Master’s in Environment and Sustainability, she creates contemplative abstract art that explores the connection between nature, colour, music, and emotion, fostering well-being and supporting socio-ecological transition.
+Sandra-Viviana Murillo-Morales (arQ RunicoS) is a Colombian-born interdisciplinary artist based in Tiohtiá:ke / Mooniyang / Montreal, Canada.
+Her work weaves together synaesthetic art, ambidextrous drawing, and paper sculpture, grounded in over 20 years of experience in environmental and urban design.
+With academic training in Architecture, Urban Planning, and a Master’s in Environment and Sustainability, she creates contemplative abstract works that explore the connections between nature, colour, music, and emotion—fostering well-being and supporting socio-ecological transition.

-After surviving a life-threatening illness in 2020, Sandra-Viviana turned her career fully to the arts and developed a conscious ambidextrous drawing technique with coloured pencils and mixed media.
-Informed by her colour synaesthesia and adapted to cope with chronic pain in her hands — lasting effects of the treatments that saved her life — this process became the foundation of her paper art practice and her series Topo.graphies of emotions.
-These are crumpled, coloured tracing papers infused with recycled pigments from pencil shavings, modeled with both hands to translate the inner landscapes of her emotions and synaesthetic perception into three-dimensional form.
-They expand into installations and photographic studies, where they interact with natural and artificial environments to awaken contemplative experiences of sensation and imagination.
+Her art expression serves as a metaphor for her body’s rebirth overcoming an unexpected critical illness.
+In 2020, Sandra-Viviana shifted her career fully toward the arts, advancing her drawing technique with coloured pencils and mixed media.
+Informed by her colour synaesthesia, this process became the foundation of her paper art practice and her series Topo.graphies of Emotions: crumpled, coloured tracing paper infused with recycled pigments from pencil shavings, modeled ambidextrously to translate the inner landscapes of her emotions and synaesthetic perceptions into three-dimensional form.

 Previous